AlgoBook-io/Frontend-plugins/README.md

 # Frontend-plugins
-frontend stuffs required for the project
+Contains Frontend stuffs required for the project